isaacrlevin/LevinBlog/content/post/blog-on-actions.md

  - Deploy built bits to specific container in Azure Blob Storage

 <br />
-Way to simple here, so now that I have this, I need to determine what I need in my workflow to complete this.
+Way too simple here, so now that I have this, I need to determine what I need in my workflow to complete this.
 Funny enough both these steps exist as created Actions in the Marketplace, so I then just need to specify when this Action runs and what platform it runs on (in my case Ubuntu).
 <br /><br />

 - [Hugo-Site](https://github.com/marketplace/actions/hugo-site)